 I had to grow our network of Tier One clients from nothing.
 Coming straight out of University, I had no existing contacts or network in Corporate land.
 So, I started out by creating a general profile of people I thought that would be interested in the product.
 Through a combination of research, Google searches, reading articles, blog posts and LinkedIn profiles I built a target list of ideal customers.

 Next, I’d reach out by email asking to set up a short call for feedback, not to sell anything!
 Just feedback on the Checkbox value proposition.
 The discussion would usually be followed up a few months later with an in-person demonstration of the product.
 At the end asking for recommendations or referrals to other contacts in their network.

 Today most of our business comes from word of mouth and thought leadership marketing.
 Being active at industry events and conferences helps our profile a lot.

 Moving straight out of corporate and into a FinTech startup is tough.
+Especially in this market.
 You are likely to face lots of rejection.
 Does this mean you should give up on a move into FinTech?

 Don’t despair, this is where you might want to PIVOT or change your strategy.
 Feedback from interviews and meetings with potential employers can help form the basis of your Pivot.

 It may be you need experience in a smaller business before a FinTech startup is comfortable hiring you.
 A credit union, mutual, or smaller bank undergoing digital transformation can be a great stepping stone to a FinTech.

 Could there be opportunities in your current employer that will help you build your skills and experience?